alphagov/gsp/adr/ADR016-two-eyes-git-verification.md

 without being exposed to at least two authorised code owners.

-Our aim is to improve on process-based appoval methods by being able to digitally verify that code has been exposed to at least two authorized code owners without adversely affecting developer workflow.
+Our aim is to improve on process-based appoval methods by being able to digitally verify that code has been exposed to at least two authorised code owners without adversely affecting developer workflow.

 Some potential solutions involve: